 The data we've collated from the ONS suggests that London is effectively ‘another country’ when it comes to incentive pay in the UK.

-With the volume and type of commerce in the capital, it’s easy to see how the average bonus is so much higher than other areas throughout the UK.
-Financial and property sectors thrive in London; likely accounting for a large amount of the incentive pay which brings the average bonus pay to nearly £7000.
+With the volume and type of commerce in the capital, it's easy to see how the average bonus is so much higher than in other areas throughout the UK.
+Financial and property sectors thrive in London, likely accounting for a large amount of the incentive pay, which brings the average bonus pay to nearly £7000.

 Private sector bonuses over time